 Bags & Barbaras | 2026

-This work creates moments in which bodies and people are initially veiled and silently present before becoming visible and allowing processes of identification to begin.
+The workshops prepare us based on our personal needs and possibilities for moments of ritualised resonance: moments in which bodies and people are initially veiled and silently present before becoming visible and allowing processes of identification to begin.

 Situations that invite others to witness arise from the sheer appearance of bodies "dropping" themselves for an hour in a location of their choosing.
 Their clothing, which completely covers them, allows for a muted visual orientation through a slightly transparent material.